jdegand/angular-cat-wiki/README.md

 - The `Aegean` breed has a duplicate picture in the extra image array.
 The same photo has a different name.
 - If you didn't use the back arrow, the dynamic details title lingered on the homepage.
 I injected the title service into the home component to always update the title to `AngularCatWiki` on page load.
 - `CommonModule` is no longer imported with components anymore.
 The new template syntax doesn't require `CommonModule`.
 See [Github for more](https://github.com/angular/angular-cli/commit/7a2823080c61df3515d85f7aa35ee83f57e80e2d).
-- I haven't update the `angular cli` package, but I removed the unused `CommonModule` imports from all components.
+- I haven't updated the `angular cli` package, but I removed the unused `CommonModule` imports from all components.
 I only had to import `NgClass` in the home component.

 ## Continued Development